-being carried on; and if he be consistent with the system, he opposes God&#8217;s ministry in the place, and while, perhaps, a real saint himself, has none of the church of God around him to which he might be useful.
+being carried on; and if he be consistent with the system, he opposes God's ministry in the place, and while, perhaps, a real saint himself, has none of the church of God around him to which he might be useful.
 Thus a schism is created; or it may be, the other, qualified to be an evangelist, is constituted by the people to be a pastor, to which God never called him at all; and he who would have been a blessing to them, is despised and neglected, because of the system of the church of England, which necessarily involves the subversion of all the offices of the church of Christ.
 Indeed it does not proceed on the recognition of them.
 The country has been secularly divided into districts, and the clergy appointed, without reference to the state of the people at all, in their respective districts; the effect of which is only to place any one besides, who exercises the office which is necessary there, in the position of a schismatic.
 It is quite clear too, that in a vast number of instances, the appointment, being a secular interest, is made by those who have no church principles at all, for temporal reasons and motives.
-And if we are then told &#8220;the church is not to blame,&#8221; and the question is asked, &#8220;How can the bishops help it? &#8220;I answer, *not at all,* and *therefore* the church is fundamentally wrong in principle: it avows it cannot help evil, and how could it, since the heads of it are appointed on the same principle?
-But supposing the bishops godly pastors of Christ&#8217;s flock, and to appoint to offices, according to Christ&#8217;s institution, evangelists and teachers and pastors, or to recognise any other office in the Church, they would at once be in schism as to the whole present constitution of parochial arrangement.
+And if we are then told "the church is not to blame", and the question is asked, "How can the bishops help it?"
+I answer, *not at all*, and *therefore* the church is fundamentally wrong in principle: it avows it cannot help evil, and how could it, since the heads of it are appointed on the same principle?
+But supposing the bishops godly pastors of Christ's flock, and to appoint to offices, according to Christ's institution, evangelists and teachers and pastors, or to recognise any other office in the Church, they would at once be in schism as to the whole present constitution of parochial arrangement.
 That is, the system, if recognised, is irretrievably at variance with the admission of offices in the church of God, by which the saints are perfected, and the body edified; and the effect of it is to give the character of schism to all those who exercise the office to which God has ordained them.
-And this is called order (it is the most heinous and wicked disorder) in God&#8217;s church.
-Let me be ever such an evangelist, gifted like an apostle, I am disorderly in exercising it; nor would ordination in any way mend the matter, for my exercise of the gift would be disorderly, because of a nominal pastor in a given place: all is preoccupied, and evangelising has no place, and becomes irregular.
+And this is called order (it is the most heinous and wicked disorder) in God's church.
+Let me be ever such an evangelist, gifted like an apostle, I am disorderly in exercising it; nor would ordination in any way mend the matter, for my exercise of the gift would be disorderly, because of a nominal pastor in a given place: all is pre occupied, and evangelising has no place, and becomes irregular.

 The conclusion therefore which is forced upon our minds is, that the system is evil, not only in the disastrous results of so many being called pastors who have no pastoral qualifications

 {88}